Causal inference: Approaches in epidemiology

 Epidemiology studies patterns of health and disease in defined populations of living beings in order to infer causes and effects.
 An association between an exposure to a putative risk factor and a disease may be suggestive of, but is not equivalent to causality because correlation does not imply causation.
 Historically, Koch's postulates have been used since the 19th century to decide if a microorganism was the cause of a disease.
 In the 20th century the Bradford Hill criteria, described in 1965 have been used to assess causality of variables outside microbiology, although even these criteria are not exclusive ways to determine causality.

 In molecular epidemiology the phenomena studied are on a molecular biology level, including genetics, where biomarkers are evidence of cause or effects.

 A recent trend is to identify evidence for influence of the exposure on molecular pathology within diseased tissue or cells, in the emerging interdisciplinary field of molecular pathological epidemiology (MPE).
 Linking the exposure to molecular pathologic signatures of the disease can help to assess causality.
 Considering the inherent nature of heterogeneity of a given disease, the unique disease principle, disease phenotyping and subtyping are trends in biomedical and public health sciences, exemplified as personalized medicine and precision medicine.

+Causal Inference has also been used for treatment effect estimation.
+Assuming a set of observable patient symptoms(X) caused by a set of hidden causes(Z) we can choose to give or not a treatment t.
+The result of the giving or not giving the treatment is the effect estimation y.
+If the treatment is not guaranteed to have a positive effect then the decision whether the treatment should be applied or not depends firstly on expert knowledge that encompasses the causal connections.
+For novel diseases, this expert knowledge may not be available.
+As a result, we rely solely on past treatment outcomes to make decisions.
+A modified variational autoencoder can be used to model the causal graph described above.
+While the above scenario could be modelled without the use of the hidden confounder(Z) we would lose the insight that the symptoms a patient together with other factors impacts both the treatment assignment and the outcome.

 Approaches in computer science

+Causal inference is an important concept in the field of causal artificial intelligence.
 Determination of cause and effect from joint observational data for two time-independent variables, say X and Y, has been tackled using asymmetry between evidence for some model in the directions, X → Y and Y → X. The primary approaches are based on Algorithmic information theory models and noise models.